Kuadrant/authorino/README.md

 - [Authorization with Kubernetes RBAC (SubjectAccessReview API)](./docs/user-guides/kubernetes-subjectaccessreview.md)
 - [Fetching auth metadata from external sources](./docs/user-guides/external-metadata.md)
 - [Token normalization](./docs/user-guides/token-normalization.md)

-Check out the [User guides](./docs/user-guides.md) section of the docs for several other AuthN/AuthZ use-cases and instructions of how to implement them using Authorino.

 ## How it works